 Unfortunately, you’ll find that most life coach certification institutes won’t teach you how to become a life coach, which includes getting practical coaching skills and running a life coaching business.
 And most life coach training centers don’t support your learning after your course is complete.

 At iNLP Center, we do all of the above.
 How to become a life coach?
-Join us.
-We’ll be with you every step of the way.
+When you join us, we’re with you every step of the way.

 Send this to a friend